Dr. Ramiro R. Casso Nursing and Allied Health Campus

 Students at the Nursing and Allied Health Center learn in professional simulated hospital-like clinic lab settings as well as patient care settings resembling nursing home care, physical therapy and occupational therapy rehabilitation, radiology, ambulance, and emergency room care.
 Medical office procedures and professions are learned in a simulated medical records lab and computerized medical transcription lab.

-The college offers nine Associate of Applied Science degrees and 10 certificates in a variety fields including Associate Degree Nursing, Emergency Medical Technology, Health Information Technology, Medical Assistant Technology, Pharmacy Technology, Patient Care Assistant, Occupational Therapy Assistant, Physical Therapist Assistant, Radiologic Technology and Respiratory Therapy.
+The college offers nine Associate of Applied Science degrees and 10 certificates in a variety fields including Associate Degree Nursing, Emergency Medical Technology, Health Information Technology, Medical Assistant Technology, Pharmacy Technology, Patient Care Assistant, Occupational Therapy Assistant, Physical Therapy Assistant, Radiologic Technology and Respiratory Therapy.

 The Nursing and Allied Health Center lies in the shadows of McAllen’s growing medical complex area.
 The campus is next to the El Milagro Clinic, a community oriented public health clinic and is neighbored by a new branch of the Texas A&M School of Rural Public Health.
 Two major hospital complexes, a heart hospital, cancer treatment centers, surgical care centers, and multiple health care offices, clinics and pharmacies are adjacent to the site.